- Reference Number: HEY-023/2023

 Dry eye syndrome

 Dry eye syndrome occurs when the tear film does not wet the eye efficiently.
 This can cause irritation and watering.
 These symptoms can normally be successfully controlled by using eye drops that contain tear substitutes which is a liquid that is designed to mimic the properties of tears.
-These eye drops are available from a pharmacist over-the-counter (OTC) without a prescription
+These eye drops are available from a pharmacist over-the-counter (OTC) without a prescription.

-A stye is a painful swelling that develops on the outside of the eyelid.
+A stye is a painful swelling that develops on the external surface of the eyelid.
 They are caused by a bacterial infection of an eyelash follicle (located at the base of your eyelash).
 Mild cases can be treated by applying a hot compress to the area.
 More serious cases can be treated with antibiotic creams and tablets.

 A meibomian cyst is swelling that occurs in the eyelids.
 This can happen when one of your Meibomian tear glands gets inflamed as a result of blepharitis.
 Cysts are normally painless unless they get infected, in which case antibiotics may be needed.
 Applying a hot compress to the cyst should help to reduce the swelling, although they often disappear by themselves.
 If a cyst persists, it can be removed during a simple surgical procedure that is carried out under local anaesthetic.